 An ISO in a digital camera generally indicates sensitivity level of pixels.
 We will pay more attention to the numbers after these three letters.
 The value of these figures corresponds to sensitivity and makes the difference affecting resulting pictures.

 Increasing sensitivity level, photography will contain more noise.
-Thus, if you do not pay attention to this important issue, we need less light to get a photo with a correct exposure.
+Thus, if you do not pay attention to this important issue, we need less light to get a photo with the correct exposure.
 You should always take pictures at minimum ISO values to avoid unnecessary noise in the picture.

-Imagine you are shooting a sport event in a gym.
+Imagine you are shooting a sports event in a gym.
 You cannot adjust appropriate settings of a shutter speed longer than 1/250 second, because you need to capture a moving object.
-But there is no much light in the hall and with a fully open aperture, photography is captured at f/2.8.
+But there is not much light in the hall and with a fully open aperture, photography is captured at f/2.8.
 These shutter speed and aperture settings are just enough for a normal exposure of a frame.
 Everything seems to be ok, until you zoom to see the subject closer.

-This is exactly the case when you need to adjust automatic value of sensitivity indicator.
+This is exactly the case when you need to adjust the automatic value of the sensitivity indicator.
 By changing this value, we change the shutter speed (and/or aperture) that are missing for normal exposure.
 ISO is usually set to minimum, which is absolutely not appropriate for a good shot.
 There are several reasons why exposure can be only adjusted by regulating sensitivity values:

 If you continue to increase the sensitivity there is a good possibility to take pictures with a shorter shutter speed.
 Otherwise close the aperture to increase the depth of a field (DOF).

 DOF is the range of distances where objects are perceived as sharp.
 Such definition refers only to perception of the image by a human eye.
-Looking at every picture, we can easily notice that there are no clear boundaries between sharp and not sharp image.
+Looking at every picture, we can easily notice that there are no clear boundaries between sharp and not sharp images.
 Sharpness smoothly turns into a blur, and each observer can draw a line between sharp and not sharp in the frame, depending on own perception.

 Talking about the example of capturing fast moving objects, there is no way to keep this value low.
-This will cause blurred effect without any sharp details.
+This will cause a blurred effect without any sharp details.
 Thus, we came to the conclusion: the more mobile items we need to photograph, the shorter the shutter speed and the higher ISO value is needed.

 Let us talk clear about every possibility your camera can give in achieving stunning results with minimum efforts.
 Various levels of sensitivity are used for various kinds of frames and plots.